 Shopping at stores like Whole Foods and Trader Joe’s can be a part of your routine without sabotaging your grocery bills.

-- Shop local.
 You don’t have to visit all the farms in the area (though it can be fun!).
 There are farmer’s markets and Community Supported Agriculture programs that allow you to be more familiar with how your food was grown or raised.
-For the last fours we’ve been a part of produce delivery service that has made it incredibly easy for us to keep to a healthy family menu.

-- Shop in season.
 Eating seasonally can save you big bucks at the grocery stores.
-If you can, preserve or freeze what you can for off season.
+If you

 I hope these tips help you the next time you go out for groceries.
 Eating healthier does take some effort, but it is well worth it in the long run.